Flashes & Floaters

 Are floaters ever serious?

 If the shrinking and thickening vitreous gel pulls away from the wall of the eye, the retina may tear.
 A torn retina is always a serious problem, as it can lead to retinal detachment and vision loss.
-You should see our Retinal Ophthalmologists as soon as possible if:
+You should see one of our Illinois or Indiana retinal specialists as soon as possible if: